Waste Tracking & Routing Systems

 }

-Scale networks and edge IoT devices frequently retransmit payloads due to intermittent connectivity.
-The sync pattern enforces idempotent processing by generating a deterministic hash from the batch_reference and event_timestamp before ingestion.
-Duplicate transmissions are deduplicated at the message broker level, ensuring the calculation layer receives a clean, ordered stream.
-This approach leverages cryptographic hashing for collision resistance, as documented in the official hashlib documentation.
+Scale networks and edge IoT devices frequently retransmit payloads because of intermittent kitchen connectivity — a scale that loses its wireless link buffers readings and replays them when it reconnects, so the same discard can arrive two or three times.
+The sync pattern enforces idempotent processing by generating a deterministic identifier from the batch_reference and event_timestamp before ingestion.
+Duplicate transmissions collapse onto the same key at the message-broker level, so the calculation layer receives a clean, ordered stream regardless of transport behavior.
+This uses cryptographic hashing for collision resistance, as documented in the official hashlib documentation.

 import hashlib